List Crawls: The Complete Guide to Targeted SEO Crawling

 E-Commerce Product Page Monitoring

-For large e-commerce sites with thousands of product pages, schedule recurring list crawls against your top-revenue URLs to monitor for accidental noindex tags, missing structured data, or broken images.
+For large e-commerce sites with thousands of product pages, schedule recurring list crawls against your top-revenue URLs to monitor for accidental noindex tags, missing structured data, broken images, or degraded page speed — before these issues affect rankings.

 Scenario 07